NGEET/fates-tutorial/docs/source/docker_introduction.md

 ### Glossary of terms

-*Dockerfile*: a "recipe" that provides the instructions for building a container as an implementation of the [Open Container Initiative](https://opencontainers.org/) specification.
+[*Dockerfile*](https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/): a "recipe" that provides the instructions for building a container as an implementation of the [Open Container Initiative](https://opencontainers.org/) specification.

-*Image*: A pre-built binary from a Dockerfile recipe.
+[*Image*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image/): A pre-built binary from a Dockerfile recipe.

-*DockerHub*: an online registry of images that are available to be downloaded.
+*DockerHub*: an online [registry](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-a-registry/) of images that are available to be downloaded and run within Docker.

-*Container*: a running instance of an image.
+[*Container*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-a-container/): an running instance of an image that is an isolated software process.

 *Volume*: the interface between a running container and storage space to hold container inputs and/or outputs.
 A volume can be "mounted" to an existing directory of local storage or can be a "named" storage space isolated from the local user.

+[*docker compose*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-docker-compose/):  An application that helps orchastrate running multiple containers and volumes in concert with each other.

 ### Docker Tutorial Environment Orientation

 We have designed the materials to use two main Docker images, one for running the FATES within the host model, which is built on a precursor image where all of the required libraries for the host model are already compiled (e.g. netCDF, HDF5, Python), and a second that is used to analyze the FATES simulation output in JupyterLab.
 The tutorial utilizes a Docker container orchastration program known as Docker Compose which will run both containers at the same time and coordinate sharing of inputs and outputs.
 This allows a user to be running simulations while also exploring the output of a previous simulation in Jupyter notebooks.

 Next we provide the instructions for setting up and running the Docker tutuorial environment.
+If you have any questions or run into issues with this setup, please reach out the fates team by posting a question on the [FATES tutorial Github discussion board](https://github.com/NGEET/fates-tutorial/discussions).

 ## Docker environment setup